Thank you for your support!

 Video Recording Resolution

 Similar to the pixel count, the higher the video resolution, the more precise the recordings.
-If you have a limited budget or won’t be monitoring a vast area, 1080p should be enough.
+If you won’t be monitoring a vast area, 1080p should be enough.
 This is the industry standard resolution you can find in the Sunba, JideTech, ieGeek, and SV3C cameras.

 If you have extra bucks to spend or you prefer an ultra-high-definition resolution, opt for cameras with 4K recording, just like Reolink and Amcrest.